 EAT: Black Lab Bistro, Phoenixville

-Highly rated, often cited as the “best restaurant in town,” accolades are well deserved.
+Highly rated, often cited as the “best restaurant in town,” accolades for Black Lab Bistro are well deserved.
 Try the warm sushi-rice and seaweed salad topped Tuna Tartar ($12) with a texture/flavor combination that leaves a gal wanting more.
 The menu is inventive and the room cheerful – and not a Blob in sight.

 EAT: Restaurant Alba, Malvern

-Chef Sean Weinberg, a James Beard darling, dedicated to high quality, locally produced foods, opened up this big city caliber eatery in the blink-and-you’ll-miss-it town of Malvern years ago, And the great reviews are never ending.
+Chef Sean Weinberg, a James Beard darling, dedicated to high quality, locally produced foods, opened up his big city caliber eatery, Restaurant Alba, in the blink-and-you’ll-miss-it town of Malvern years ago.
+And the great reviews are never ending.

 Hotels In Chester County PA